DudaDiesel Biodiesel Supply

 Once the process has been completed, you can stop the pump and turn off the heat. let the biodiesel settle overnight just like you would with a test batch.
 Settling is mostly done in 12 hours, but you should wait 24 hours to be sure. the longer you wait, the better.

-If you use a full drain tank, meaning, there is no bulk head, you will be able to fully drain your glycerin and you can potentially use your mixing tank as a wash tank.
-Even though this may work, it is recommended to have a separate tank from washing. if you mess up, you're stuck with waiting until your batch is fixed before you can do another, and you will need to wait for the tank to dry after using it before you can ue it on a new batch.
+If you use a full drain tank, meaning, there is no bulk head, you will be able to fully drain your glycerin and you can potentially use your mixing tank as a wash tank when washing with water.
+Even though this may work, it is recommended to have a separate tank from water washing.
+If you mess up, you’re stuck with waiting until your batch is fixed before you can do another, and you will need to wait for the tank to dry after using it before you can use it on a new batch.
+If you are dry washing, you can pull the biodiesel right from the tank, through your towers and into your clean storage tank.

 Assuming you transfer the biodiesel to a wash tank, drain off the glycerin into a storage container and set it aside, then transfer the biodiesel to your wash tank. there are several ways to perform a wash, and depending on which one you use will determine how you set this tank up. do not try to just pump from bottom to top like you did with the mixing, that's too much agitation and it will make a mess.